 My name is Will and I’ve been in digital marketing since 2011.
 In 2023 I left agency life and opened Forkball, a one-person consultancy specializing in the disciplines in which I always did my best and most enjoyable work: technical SEO, content strategy, and analytics.
-I pride myself on fully personalized, bespoke work: no cookie-cutter templates, no reports built on screenshots or raw tool exports, no cheap bullet points.
+I pride myself on fully personalized, bespoke solutions: no cookie-cutter templates, no reports built on screenshots or raw tool exports, no cheap bullet points, no cut-and-paste ChatGPT output.
 Everything I do celebrates the union of art and science where digital marketing lives: hard quantitative data, reconciled with the intuitive understanding of search behavior that I have honed over decades, and translated into the language of your goals.

 Have a look around!
 If you think Forkball might be a good fit as a partner in one of these areas for your company, nonprofit, or personal website, drop me a line and we’ll talk.
 I’d love to help you grow your audience, and am confident that I can.